 Peninsula Farm remained in the Hardey family until 1913.
 Joseph Hardey, and his son Richard, who took over management of the property in the late 1860s, were highly influential in the religious, business and political activities of the colony.
 Peninsula Farm, however, tells more than just their stories.
 It also tells of their wives and daughters, the women and servants who ran the house and the workers who ran the farm.
 It tells of farming, and how families and the young colony sustained themselves.

-You can enhance your visit by stopping at the onsite café, Peninsula Tea Gardens, where you can enjoy a coffee or lunch while overlooking the beautiful views of the Swan River.
-You could also complete your experience by booking into an impressive high tea.
+You can enhance your visit by stopping at the Peninsula Tea Gardens where you can enjoy a bite to eat while overlooking the beautiful Swan River.
+Complete your experience by booking a high tea.
 To avoid disappointment, we recommend you make a reservation.
 Please note that Tea Gardens are not operated by the National Trust so to make a booking and for more information please visit their website here.